How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 A Permanent Resident (PR) visa has become prominent among immigrants who are willing to settle in ‘Maple Leaf country.’
 It depends on your path to apply for the Canada PR visa.

-Here is the path list that guides you on the Canada PR process.
+Here is the path list that guides you through the Canada PR process.

 - Express Entry